Titanium dioxide has been approved for use in Europe for a century, with studies repeatedly showing no harmful effects to the public or workers.

-Similar production processes are used to manufacture titanium metals for the aerospace, medical, shipbuilding, and construction industries.
-As with all chemical processes, they are subject to stringent environmental laws and both TiO2 methods employ and adhere to stringent health, safety, and handling standards.
+Similar production processes are used to manufacture titanium metals for the aerospace, medical, shipbuilding and construction industries.
+As with all chemical processes, they are subject to stringent environmental laws and both TiO2 production methods employ and adhere to stringent health, safety and handling standards.

-The manufacture of titanium dioxide is optimised to recycle or reuse raw materials.
+The manufacture of TiO2 is optimised to recycle or reuse raw materials.
 Typically, chlorine and sulphuric acid are recycled and iron is converted into valuable co-products.

-TiO2 production is regulated via EU-wide standards, including SEVESO, and leading producers in Europe also adhere to Responsible Care® principles.
+TiO2 production is regulated via EU-wide standards, including the Seveso Directive, and leading producers in Europe also adhere to Responsible Care® principles.